Alvor1991/PP4-Physio/README.md

 ### Structure

 The website is organized using a Hierarchical Tree Structure to ensure intuitive navigation.
-The site map is designed to make navigation straightforward.

 ![Sports Therapy Booking website map](assets/readme_files/sitemap.jpg)